woohoolabs/yin/README.md

 ```

 This way, the contacts of a user will only be loaded when the given relationship's `data` key is present in the response,
-allowing your API to be as effective as possible.
+allowing your API to be as efficient as possible.

 ### Injecting metadata into documents

 Metadata can be injected into documents on-the-fly.
-This can be handy if you want to customize or decorate your
+This comes handy if you want to customize or decorate your
 responses (e.g.: providing a cache ID to the returned document).

 The easiest way to check this functionality is to have a look at the [first examples](#fetching-a-single-resource),